digidaniel-tech/homelab/docs/talos/proxmox-vm/How-to-install-vm.md

           tpm: {}
 ```

+Here we can see that it used luks for encrypting the disk where the TPM will store it's data.

 ## Setup the Control Plane node

-We first start with the control plane node, let's start it if it not already started then wait for it to get started and in maintainence state.
+Time to setup our cluster, we start with the control plane node, if it is not already, start the VM and wait for it to get started and to it getting into maintainence state.

-Once we can confirm it is in maintainance state we can se our IP, note this down or even easier, add it as an environment variable like this.
+Once it is in maintainance state we can se our IP in the top right corner, note that down or even easier, add it as an environment variable like this.

 `export CONTROL_PLANE_IP=1.2.3.4`

+Replace 1.2.3.4 with the your IP.

-Now from our terminal we write the following, don't worry I will explan what everything is:
+Now that we have our IP we enter the following in our terminal, don't worry I will explan what everything is:

 ```shell
 talosctl gen config talos-proxmox-cluster https://$CONTROL_PLANE_IP:6443 \